Skip to content

 SLF Management: Suppression but Not Eradication

 Begin with Virginia Cooperative Extension’s directory of resources Spotted Lanternfly in Virginia.
-VCE’s 2026 Pest Management Guide – Home Grounds and Animals is a basic resource and pay special attention to VCE’s Best Management Practices for Spotted Lanternfly in Yards and Landscapes (2025).
+VCE’s 2026 Pest Management Guide – Home Grounds and Animals is a basic resource and pay very close attention to VCE’s Best Management Practices for Spotted Lanternfly in Yards and Landscapes (2025).
 Read this concise guide carefully.
 Its timing recommendations are used in what follows and in the preceding section.
 In the Pest Management Guide see the section “Home Ornamentals: Insects of Trees, Shrubs, Annuals, and Perennials”, 4-60.
 For grapevines see “Home Fruit: Disease and Insects”, 3-6.
-See also the Penn State Extension “Spotted Lanternfly Management Guide” (June 2024).
+See also the Penn State Extension’s Spotted Lanternfly Management Guide (June 2024) and Spotted Lanternfly Management for Landscape Professionals (revised June 13, 2024).
 Whenever confused, consult official Virginia Cooperative Extension publications and call the Piedmont Master Gardeners’ Horticultural Help Desk.

 The Most Recent Overall Assessment

-The March 2026 Spotted Lanternfly Summit—hosted by StopSLF.org, a multi‑state collaboration involving state agencies, university researchers, government representtives, and industry partners—considered agenda topics on SLF biology, movement, monitoring tools, host‑tree management, agricultural impacts, and emerging biological‑control research.
+The March 2026 Spotted Lanternfly Summit—hosted by StopSLF.org, a multi‑state collaboration involving state agencies, university researchers, government representatives, and industry partners—considered agenda topics on SLF biology, movement, monitoring tools, host‑tree management, agricultural impacts, and emerging biological‑control research.
 Together these explorations illustrate how multiple approaches can contribute to integrated pest management.
 In the broader research literature, integrated management emphasizes combining mechanical tools, targeted insecticide use, and strategic management of tree of heaven to create localized population sinks while minimizing broad‑spectrum applications.
 A population sink is an area where SLF numbers decline faster than they can be replaced.
 Although the Summit has not published written proceedings or formal recommendations, its agenda highlights the breadth of ongoing work, and recordings of its sessions are available on the StopSLF.org website.

 Scraping and Spraying Egg Masses